-For 2012, we estimate that Apple was responsible for 30.9 million metric tonnes of greenhouse gas emissions.1
+For 2012, we estimate that Apple was responsible for 30.9 million metric tons of greenhouse gas emissions.1

 How we calculate our carbon footprint.

 To accurately measure a company’s environmental footprint, it’s important to look at the impact that company’s products have on the planet.
 Other companies continue to report only the carbon footprint of their facilities.
 But we use a comprehensive life cycle analysis approach to determine where our greenhouse gas emissions come from.
-That means adding up the emissions generated from manufacturing, transporting, using and recycling our products, as well as the emissions generated by our facilities.
+That means adding up the emissions generated from the manufacturing, transportation, use and recycling of our products, as well as the emissions generated by our facilities.
 We know that about 98 per cent of Apple’s carbon footprint is directly related to our products.
-The remaining 2 per cent is related to our facilities, including our data centres.
+The remaining two per cent is related to our facilities, including our data centres.

 Minimising the impact of our growth.

-We know that the most important thing we can do to reduce our impact on the environment is to improve the environmental performance of our products.
-That’s why we design them to use less material, ship with smaller packaging, be free of many toxic substances, and be as energy-efficient and recyclable as possible.
+We know that the most important thing we can do to reduce our impact on the environment is to improve our products’ environmental performance.
+That’s why we design them to use less material, ship with smaller packaging, be free of many toxic substances, and be as energy efficient and recyclable as possible.
 So as we continue to grow faster than the rest of the industry, we’re doing it with products that are friendlier to the environment than ever, and we remain committed to creating products that have the least amount of impact on the environment.
 Though our revenue has grown, our greenhouse gas emissions per dollar of revenue have decreased by 21.5 per cent since 2008.
-And we’re still the only company in our industry with an entire product line that not only meets but exceeds the strict energy guidelines of the ENERGY STAR specification.
+And we’re still the only company in our industry whose entire product line not only meets but exceeds the strict energy guidelines of the ENERGY STAR specification.
 Learn more about our environmental progress